hack4faith/james/Challenge01-Historical-Context.md

 **Historical Context/Occasion:**

-Read, James - [Verse-by-Verse Bible Commentary - StudyLight.org](https://www.studylight.org/commentary/james.html), sections: 1.
-Recipients, Author and Time of Writing and, 2.
-Subject and purpose of writing.
+Read, James - [Verse-by-Verse Bible Commentary - StudyLight.org](https://www.studylight.org/commentary/james.html), sections: 1. *Recipients, Author and Time of Writing* and, 2. *Subject and purpose of writing*.
 (There's lots of ads on this site, just scroll past them.)

 1. The writer of the letter:
     1. What New Testament person named James wrote this letter?